mence/workstation-builder-macos-sequoia/README.md

 	- For Mac App Store installs:
 		1. Sign into the Mac App Store Australia _first_
 		2. When prompted, sign out of Australia, and sign into the USA App Store
-		3. At completion, you can recert to the Australian MAS.
+		3. At completion, you can revert to the Australian MAS.
 5. Sign into Dropbox.
 6. `./setup_dotfiles.sh`
 7. `./install_vscodium_extensions_and_settings.sh`